“A hunger for resolution

 “But it’s just dangling there,” she insisted, after springing out of the wagon.

 “Strange trippins’, ain’t that right,” Thibeaux echoed, crawling out Melissa’s door.
 “But everybody crunches everybody in this town.
-“Just bump ’em and leave ’em be…”
+“Just sceeve’ em and leave ’em be…”

 Moon riveted me, but I stood gazing away vacantly across Hyde.
-Then I dawdled well behind as Thibeaux smoothly escorted her to line’s end.
+Then I dawdled well behind as Thibeaux obligingly escorted her to line’s end.
 Han Loon was a simple won-ton and guy pan parlor of brimming local legend.
-A one-time corner grocery anchoring a squash yellow three-story Victorian spin off, this shoeshine stand of a storefront had sprouted into THAT secret little soy palace, which newly ordained natives suffered unbearably to discover.
+A one-time corner grocery anchoring a squash yellow three-story Victorian spin off, this shoeshine stand of a storefront had sprouted into THAT secret little soy palace, which newly ordained natives suffered unbearably to hip their way into.

 “How long’s the wait,” Moon buttoned up her wool car coat, not nearly so euphoric as those now gaining on the door.